 As a result of the Law of December 16, 2015, the mandatory automatic exchange of information applies in Belgium: (i) as of income year 2016 (first information exchange in 2017) towards the EU Member States (including Austria, irrespective of the fact that the automatic exchange of information by Austria towards other EU Member States is only foreseen as of income year 2017); (ii) as of income year 2014 (first information exchange in 2016) towards the US; and (iii) with respect to any other non-EU States as of the respective date as determined by the Royal Decree of June 14, 2017.
-The Royal Decree provides that: (i) for a first list of 18 countries, the mandatory exchange of information applies as of income year 2016 (first information exchange in 2017); (ii) for a second list of 44 countries, the mandatory automatic exchange of information applies as of income year 2017 (first information exchange in 2018), (iii) for one country, the mandatory automatic exchange of information applies as of income year 2018 (first information exchange in 2019), and (iv) for a fourth list of six jurisdictions, the mandatory automatic exchange of information applies as of income year 2019 (first information exchange in 2020).
+The Royal Decree provides that: (i) for a first list of 18 countries, the mandatory exchange of information applies as of income year 2016), (iii) for one country, the mandatory automatic exchange of 44 countries, the mandatory automatic exchange of information applies as of income year 2018), (iii) for one country, the mandatory automatic exchange of information applies as of income year 2018 (first information exchange in 2019), and (iv) for a fourth list of six jurisdictions, the mandatory automatic exchange of information applies as of income year 2018 (first information exchange in 2019), and (iv) for a fourth list of six jurisdictions, the mandatory automatic exchange of information applies as of income year 2018.